A doctor may order laboratory work or imaging tests to help determine what is causing your symptoms. Let’s have a look at these tests.

 - Spinal tap- This process gets a sample of your cerebrospinal fluid by means of a needle carefully inserted between the bones of the lower spine.
 You will be asked to lie on the side with the knees.

 - Imaging scans – Imaging processes like X-rays, computerized tomography, and magnetic resonance imaging may help pinpoint investigations and rule out other conditions which could be causing your symptoms.

 - Biopsies – During a biopsy, a sample of tissue is obtained from an organ for testing.
 For instance, a biopsy of lung tissue might be checked for a wide range of fungi that may cause a type of pneumonia.

 Treatment: Understanding what kind of germ is causing your disease makes it easier for the doctor to select appropriate treatment.

-The overuse of antibiotics has resulted in different types of bacteria developing resistance to more than one varieties of antibiotics.
+The overuse of antibiotics has resulted in different types of bacteria developing resistance to more than one variety of antibiotics.
 This makes these bacteria much more challenging to treat.

 Antivirals – Drugs have been developed to treat some, but not all viruses.
-Examples include the viruses that cause: HIV/AIDS – Herpes – Hepatitis B – Hepatitis C – Influenza – Antifungals – Topical antifungal drugs could be used to treat skin or nail infections brought on by fungi.
+Examples include the viruses that cause: HIV/AIDS, Herpes, Hepatitis B, Hepatitis C, Influenza, Antifungals, Topical antifungal drugs that could be used to treat skin or nail infections brought on by fungi.